 Concrete Slabs and Flatwork

 Concrete slabs and flatwork represent one of the highest-volume segments of the construction industry, encompassing the horizontal concrete surfaces that form floors, driveways, walkways, patios, and structural building decks.
 This reference covers the classification of slab types, the construction process from subgrade preparation through finishing, applicable building codes and inspection requirements, and the service and scenario boundaries that determine when specialized contractors are required.
-The concrete listings on this directory reflect the range of contractors operating across this sector nationally.
+The concrete providers on this provider network reflect the range of contractors operating across this sector nationally.

 Definition and scope